-Sophomore students are eligible to apply to the AP CapstoneTM program for their junior and senior year and must attend or transfer to Millard West to participate.
-Information on the AP CapstoneTM program and the application process is shared in classes and during the registration process.
+Sophomore students are eligible to apply to the AP Capstone[TM] program for their junior and senior year and must attend or transfer to Millard West to participate.
+Information on the AP Capstone[TM] program and the application process is shared in classes and during the registration process.
 The application process is completed in early December and students are notified of their acceptance status in January.

 Course Course Name Credits Grade Graduation Requirement Prerequisites ACT Core This program is located at Millard West High School.
-AP CAPTSTON VETM PD80 Academic Seminar 5 9-12 Application is open to AP01A/B AP Seminar 10 11 all Millard students.
-AP02 A/B/C/D AP Research 20 12 AP01A/B an winard students.
+AP CAPTSTON PD80 Academic Seminar 5 9-12 AP01A/B AP Seminar 10 11 Application is open to AP02 A/B/C/D AP Research 20 12 AP01A/B all Millard students.
 Within District transfer is required to participate.